Creating an Admin Configuration Form

 This is the function we call to update the server configuration.
 It's very minimal; we haven't included error checking and we really should be escaping quotes and other special characters when creating our data, but that is left as an exercise for the reader.

 Now, we just need to hook that function up to our form.
-After the call to
+Within the block with the comment that says "...populate the form", add the following to the end of that block:

 Now, whenever the form is submitted, instead of the usual, default action of POSTing the form data, our